 Selling is defined as including sale by auction and accepting goods or services in payment for such articles.
 The legislation also applies to remote sales of knives and may require both the premises that the article is sold from and the premises where the article is dispatched from to be licensed, depending on whether those premises are located.

 The legislation does not define "domestic" or "non-domestic" knife.
-Aberdeenshire Council interprets "domestic" as being "any knife, tool or blade used or habitually used in accommodation used as family homes."
-Anyone dealing in knives that do not fall into the definition of "domestic", or anyone dealing in swords, will require to apply for a knife dealer licence.
+Aberdeenshire Council interprets "domestic" as being "any knife, tool or blade used or habitually used in accommodation used as family homes".
+Anyone dealing in knives that do not fall into the definition of "domestic", or anyone dealing in swords, will be required to apply for a knife dealer licence.

 The Knife Dealers’ Licences (Exceptions) Order 2008 provides that there are also certain exemptions from the requirement to obtain a knife dealer licence.
 You don't need a licence if you deal in the following: